hostettler/blog/_posts/2019-02-17-microservice-architecture-part-1.markdown

 {% highlight bash %}
 curl -X POST http://localhost:11080/instrument/propagateAllInstruments
 {% endhighlight %}
-This is then actual result of the valuation of the portfolio.
+This is the actual result of the valuation of the portfolio.
 {% highlight bash %}
 curl -X GET http://localhost:12080/valuation?currency=USD
 {% endhighlight %}